-- Understand the fundamental philosophy driving IFRS9, the Basel accord, alongside the regulator view
+- Appreciate the philosophy driving IFRS9, the Basel accord and the regulator’s agenda

-- Be able to evaluate scorecards to ensure they remain "fit for purpose"
+- Be able to question whether their operational scorecards are "fit for purpose"

-- Be able to challenge policy overlays to reduce strategy complexity
+- Have confidence to challenge policy overlays to reduce strategy complexity

-- Have been given an array of reporting ideas, including dashboards across the credit cycle
+- Bring back an array of reporting ideas, including dashboards, across the credit cycle

 Who should attend